 Your decision depends on your time and financial resources.
 You may decide that a company such as CAA works for your budget and skill level.
 But if you're pressed for cash like many students, doing the legwork of researching your own college preparations is a good idea -- and the research and problem-solving skills you put to use will prepare you for college, too.

-For more information on financial aid and other related topics, take a look at the links on the next page.
+For more information on financial aid and other related topics, take a look at the links below.